datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 > [Hyakujo] then performed the cermony of cremation.

-I really hope Hyakujo knows what the old man is hoping to accomplish, because he goes at lenghts to do help.
+I really hope Hyakujo knows what the old man is hoping to accomplish, because he goes at length to help.

 We have to imagine that this looked like to the monks, having their head master do this.

 They hear a surprise strike on the signal board, meaning an improvised funeral.
 But who?
 When?
 There's some interrogation in the community, but the head master just says nothing about it.
 Then, without any context whatsoever, Hyakujo takes everyone for a long trip to _"the far side of the mountain"_.
 There, in front of everyone, he pokes a random fox corpse from behind a rock.
-And then a ritual on that random corpse, not just any ritual, but one that the monks likely have regarded as a highly respectful and important to them.
+And then performs a ritual on that random corpse, not just any ritual, but one that the monks likely have regarded as a highly respectful and important to them.
 Doing that on a fox?
 That far out in the mountain?
 Has the master gone insane? _"What does the teacher mean?"_

-Having fun of causality? negating causality?

-Why would there be anything to do with the fox's body?
+With all our discussion on enlightenment, on emptiness, why would there be anything to do with the fox's __body__?
 What does it __do__ to cremate it?
-What does it accomplish?
+What effect does this cause accomplish?

-Ritual and liturgy, is that the answer to the question?
-Is the ritual of cremation the way to find your way between the two answers?
-Is it the function, the end of Zen practice and liturgy to pay respect to both answers and hold them simultaneously?
+It feels like the story is making fun of our understanding of causality.
+It is another slap in the face.
+Oh you think you got it?
+Wait, here's a completely inappropriate and useless ritual that you need to accept and integrate into your new found view now.

 ### Ritual and enlightenment

-And, considering he's said to be "enlightened", does this mean an enlightened being can still be motivated / hope to accomplish anything?
+The old man is said to be "enlightened", still he requires a cremation.
+Does this mean an enlightened being can still be motivated / hope to accomplish anything?
+Well, we should know the answer to this, like Hyakujo said, he __does not evade__ the law of cause and effect.

-Is the ritual requested by old Paichang, __because__ he understands that an enlightened person __does not evade__ the law of cause and effect?
-Old Paichang is enlightened, but there are still things that need to happen, and a law that cannot be obscured?
+But why does the old man request the ritual?
+Well, __because__ he understands that an enlightened person __does not evade__ the law of cause and effect.
+Old Paichang is enlightened, there are still things that need to happen, and a law that cannot be obscured.

-Why does old Paichang even request a funeral?
+But why ?
 What's the purpose of it from the perspective of Enlightenment?

-To address these interrogations, I think it is beneficial to relate them to the two core aspects of the story - the notion of Enlightenment, and the law of cause and effect - and see what this request interrogates.
+To address these interrogations, it is beneficial to relate them to the two core aspects of the story - the notion of Enlightenment, and the law of cause and effect - and see what this request interrogates.

-It doesn't do anything in reality, but it does in the mind, so it does in reality.

 The subject of the ritual doesn't make sense.
 The function of the ritual doesn't make sense.
 The benefit of the ritual doesn't make sense.
-Let's do it anyway.
+So let's do it anyway.

+The ritual doesn't do anything in reality, but it does in the mind, so it does in reality.

+The old man requests a funeral, as a demonstration that he does not evade the law.
+Hyakujo performs the ritual as a demonstration that he does not evade the law.

+Ritual and liturgy, maybe that's the answer to the koan question.
+Does an enlightened person fall under the law of cause and effect or not?
+Bow and chant.
+And perform rituals of cremation.

 ## Unsorted notes